-The result can be indicated by the growth and colour of the bacteria in the culture media.
+The growth and colour of the bacteria in the culture media have three possible outcomes.

-Strong lactose fermenters: Its presence is indicated by the development of pink colonies encircled by a pink halo (zone of precipitated bile-salt).
+- Strong lactose fermenters: Their presence is indicated by the development of pink colonies encircled by pink halos (zones of precipitated bile salt).
 Strong lactose fermentors include Klebsiella species, Escherichia species etc.

-Weak lactose fermenters: Its presence can be visualized by the growth of pink colonies after 48 hours of the incubation period.
-These bacteria do not form a zone of precipitated bile.
+- Weak lactose fermenters: Their presence is visualized by the growth of pink colonies after 48 hours of the incubation period.
+They do not form a zone of precipitated bile.
 Weak lactose fermenters include Citrobacter species, Serratia species etc.

-Non-lactose fermentors: Its presence is indicated by the growth of colourless colonies over the transparent MacConkey agar surface.
+- Non-lactose fermentors: Their presence is characterized by the growth of colourless colonies over the transparent MacConkey agar surface.
 Non-lactose fermentors include Salmonella species, Proteus species etc.

 Modifications in the MacConkey Agar Media

-Sorbitol MacConkey agar media: It is an alternative of MacConkey agar media that uses sorbitol as a sole carbohydrate source in place of lactose.
+- Sorbitol MacConkey agar media: It is an alternative to MacConkey agar media that uses sorbitol as a sole carbohydrate source in place of lactose.

-MacConkey agar works as a selective medium that isolates the gram-negative microorganisms from different sources like urine, stool, food samples etc. It also works like a differential media that discriminates between the closely related gram-negative enteric bacilli.
+MacConkey agar works as a selective medium that isolates the gram-negative microorganisms from different sources like urine, stool, food samples etc. It also behaves as a differential media that discriminates between the closely related gram-negative enteric bacilli.

-MacConkey agar medium has a drawback that it gives presumptive test results of the isolated organism.
+MacConkey agar medium has a drawback that it gives presumptive test results of the isolated organisms.
 For the confirmatory results, the test organism needs further subculturing and biochemical tests.
-There is another limitation where some strains of the Proteus may flock on this medium.
+There is another limitation where some strains of the Proteus species may flock on this medium.